-Last week we looked at setting goals for the year, and one of the goal setting processes is to look at where you want to be financially.
+As you will know if you have been around this blog for any length of time, I’m a big fan of setting goals for your money, and one of the goal-setting processes is to look at where you want to be financially.

 Hopefully, you will have identified at least one financial goal.

-In order to understand the extent of what you need to do in 2017 to achieve your financial goals, wouldn’t it be helpful to take stock of your financial health now?
+In order to understand the extent of what you need to do to achieve your financial goals, wouldn’t it be helpful to take stock of your financial health now?

 Your Personal Wealth Inventory